Skip to main content

 until

 Through unflinching imagery, Martine Syms’s filmic work “DED” (2021) explores themes of pain, isolation, the fragility of humanity, as well as self-empowerment and the refusal to remain trapped in suffering.
-As the most recent addition to the Brandhorst Collection, “DED” is presented for the first time as part of the exhibition “Long Story Short” in the media room of Museum Brandhorst.
+As the most recent addition to the Brandhorst Collection, “DED” is presented for the first time as part of the exhibition “Long Story Short” in the Cosmos of Museum Brandhorst.

 Learn more